unyt-org/datex-tractor/README.md

 Updates the permalink of the issued todo upon every of it's runs
 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` titled issue
-- Allows inverse checking of as `todo` labelled issues which didn't receive an update upon the current commit
-- Changing their label form `todo` to `disappeared-todo`
+- Allows inverse checking of as `todo` labelled issues which didn't receive an update upon the current commit, changing their label form `todo` to `disappeared-todo`

 > [!TIP]
 > Label colors can be adjusted (via the labels section of your GitHub repository) which is available at